Covid Vaccine Information

 Additional Dose information

-People 5 years and older with specific medical conditions or receiving medical treatments that cause them to be moderately to severely immunocompromised should get an additional dose of Pfizer (ages 5 and older) or Moderna (ages 18 years and older) COVID-19 vaccine 4 weeks after the first dose of Johnson & Johnson or the second dose of an mRNA vaccine (Pfizer or Moderna).
+People with specific medical conditions or receiving medical treatments that cause them to be moderately to severely immunocompromised should get an additional dose of Pfizer (ages 5 years and older) or Moderna (ages 6 months and older) COVID-19 vaccine 4 weeks after the second dose of an mRNA vaccine (Pfizer or Moderna).

 People who are immunocompromised have a reduced ability to fight disease, a lower immune response to the original vaccine series compared to other fully vaccinated people, and are especially vulnerable to COVID-19 infection.
 This includes people who have: